Mithunbharadwaj7/SDLC_Team20_GeneRockerzz/1_Requirements/Readme.md

 Digital electronics is a field of electronics involving the study of digital signals.
 These circuits usually  made from large assemblies of logic gates, often packaged in integrated circuits.
 Digital systems constructed by using logic gates.
 These gates are the AND, OR, NOT, NAND, NOR, EXOR and EXNOR gates.The OR gate is an electronic circuit that gives a high output if one or more of its inputs are high.
 In digital circuits, an adder–subtractor is a circuit that is capable of adding or subtracting numbers.
-Similarly to the half adder, a half subtractor subtracts two 1 bit binary numbers to give two outputs, difference and borrow.
+Similarly to the half adder, a half subtractor subtracts two 1 bit binary numbers to give two outputs, difference and borrow.An adder is a digital circuit that performs addition of numbers.
+In processor it is used to calculate addresses, table indices, and similar operations.
+It can be constructed for many numerical representations, such as binary-coded decima

 ### Basic Logic & Universal Gates in Digital Electronics